-Dietary Carbohydrates: Are a major focus of my work has been on the role of dietary carbohydrates on appetite regulation, insulin resistances and lipid metabolism in particular the glycaemic index as a model of the physiological effects of carbohydrates.
+Dietary Carbohydrates: These are a major focus of my work has been on the role of dietary carbohydrates on appetite regulation, insulin resistances and lipid metabolism in particular the glycaemic index as a model of the physiological effects of carbohydrates.
 We were the first to demonstrate the impact of low glycaemic diets on adipocyte metabolism.
-More recently in partnership with Professor Jimmy Bell we are using, MRI, MRS and fMRI to take an integrative physiological approach to investigating the role of dietary carbohydrates on body composition and appetite regulation.
-Some of this work has been presented in abstract form and demonstrates for the first time central effects of fermentable carbohydrates on appetite centres in the hypothalamus.
+More recently in partnership with Professor Jimmy Bell we have used an integrative physiological approach to investigating the role of dietary carbohydrates on body composition and appetite regulation.

-Obesity Management: Our work in the practical management of obesity has be sited widely including current management guidelines.
-More recently we have demonstrated the efficacy of an intensive weight management system based on behavioural change on long term weight loss.
-We have a major interest in understanding how nutrients and eating patterns effect.
-The group is part of Investigative Medicine which is headed by Professor Bloom.
-We have been part of the team that has demonstrated the importance of a number of gut petites in appetite regulation peptides in appetite regulation.
+Obesity Management: My group is part of the section of Division Diabetes, Endocrinology and Metabolism which is headed by Professor Bloom where we have been part of the team that demonstrated the importance of a number of gut peptides in appetite regulation peptides in appetite regulation.
 We also have an on going project investigating the role of nutrients in the secretion of appetite regulating peptides and a major interest in the basic nutritional physiology involved in energy balance.

 Dietary intake: One of the major nutritional challenges is the actuate assessment of food intake in free living people.
 With Prof Holmes, Dr Garcia, Dr Posma and Prof Nicholson with had made a significant contribution by using metabolic profiling to improve dietary reporting.
 Also with Prof Yang and Dr Lo we are developing new camera technology to improve dietary reporting